Planning With Your Client’s Retirement and Life Insurance

 Attorneys in the general practice of law, estate and trust planners, family law practitioners, elder law attorneys, and those interested in gaining a basic knowledge of issues that are most likely to arise with respect to retirement, annuity, and life insurance benefits.

-Co-Sponsored by the the Trusts & Estates Law, Family Law, General Practice and Senior Lawyers Sections and the NYSBA Committee on Continuing Legal Education.
+Sponsored by the Committee on Continuing Legal Education and the Trusts & Estates Law, Elder Law and Special Needs, Family Law, General Practice and Senior Lawyers Sections.

 Live CLE Program & Webcast

 Tuesday, April 24, 2018 | Albany – New York State Bar Association

 Tuesday, April 24, 2018 | Buffalo – Hyatt Place Buffalo/Amherst